-Heathfield School ("the School") has an obligation under the Equality Act 2010 and the Special Education Needs and Disability Act 2011 (SENDA):
+Heathfield School ("the School") has an obligation under the Equality Act 2010 and the Special Education Needs and Disability Act 2011 ("SENDA"):

-- not to treat students (both current and prospective) or employees who are disabled less favourably for a reason related to their disability; - to make reasonable adjustments for students and employees who are disabled, so they are not put at a substantial disadvantage; - to draw up plans to show how, over time, the School will remove any physical access barriers to ensure our school is as accessible as possible for students, staff and visitors with disabilities.
+- not to treat pupils (both current and prospective) or employees who are disabled less favourably for a reason related to their disability; - to make reasonable adjustments for pupils and employees who are disabled, so they are not put at a substantial disadvantage; - to draw up plans to show how, over time, the School will remove any physical access barriers to ensure our school is as accessible as possible for pupils, staff and visitors with disabilities.

-This policy sets out the proposals of the School to increase access to education for students who are disabled, in the three areas required by the planning duties of the Equality Act:
+This policy sets out the proposals of the School to increase access to education for pupils who are disabled, in the three areas required by the planning duties of the Equality Act 2010:

-- 1. Increasing the extent to which students who are disabled can participate in the School curriculum. - 2.
-Improving the environment of the School so students who are disabled can take greater advantage of education and associated services. - 3.
-Improving the delivery of the curriculum to students who are disabled.
+- 1. Increasing the extent to which pupils who are disabled can participate in the School curriculum. - 2.
+Improving the environment of the School so pupils who are disabled can take greater advantage of education and associated services. - 3.
+Improving the delivery of the curriculum to pupils who are disabled.